hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * These deep learning models work better when you scale both dependent and independent variables into [-1,1] range ([0,1] range also works)
     * The number of epoches represents the number of times the weight updates.
 Increasing the number of epochs will reduce the loss but too many epoches will lead to overfitting.
       * Therefore, the number of epochs is controlled by keeping a tap on the loss function computed for the validation set.
-    * The network's weights are optimized by the Adam (adaptive moment estimation) optimization.
+    * A good choice to optimize weights is Adam (adaptive moment estimation) optimization.
       * Unlike stochastic gradient descent, Adam uses different learning rates for each weight and seperately updates them as the training progresses
       * The learning rate of a weight is updated based on exponentially weighted moving averages of the weight's gradients and the squared gradients
-    * `ModelCheckpoint` tracks the loss function on the validation set and saves the model for the epoch which the loss function has been minumum
+    * `ModelCheckpoint` tracks the loss function on the validation set and saves the model for the epoch which the loss function has been minimized
 * [More advanced methods & examples][18]
 ### RNN (Recurrent Neural Network)
-* TNC data format: `(number of sample per timestep, number of timestep=total sample/number of sample per timestep, number of features)`
+* TNC data format: `(number of sample per timestep, number of timestep=total samples/number of sample per timestep, number of features)`
 * When using MLP (multi-layer perceptron), past time steps are fed into the model as uncorrelated independent vaariables, this has ignored the sequential nature of the time series data where observations have correlation with each other.
 RNN can help in dealing with this.
   * The correlation in a time series can also be interpreted as the memory that the series carries over itself.
 * "Bi-directional RNN" uses both forward and backward traversal to improve the ability to capture memory over long ranges
 * "Deep RNN": it stacks multiple RNNs on top of each other
 * RNN is difficult to train and can suffer from vanishing and exploding gradients that give erratic results during the training
-  * Vanishing & Exploding gradients: It's often the case that gradients would quickly go to zero (not helpful) or to infinity (also not helpful), meaning that backpropagation was difficult or even impossible as the recurrent network was unrolled.
+  * Vanishing & Exploding gradients: It's often the case that gradients would quickly go to zero (not helpful) or to infinity (also not helpful), meaning that backpropagation was difficult or even impossible as the recurrent network was unrolled
     * Vanishing gradients: The chain of gradient multiplication can be very long.
 When the multiplication diminishes to 0 and there is no gradient flow from a long-range timestep.
 Due to the negligibly low values of the gradients, the weights do not update and hence the neurons are said to be saturated
-  * Both LSTM, GRU are designed to allow RNN works better in memory transfer for long range sequence, and ca avoid vanishing or exploding gradients, because they tend to keep inputs and outputs from the cell in tractable value ranges, the update gate can learn to pass information through or not, leading to reasonable gradient values.
+  * Both LSTM, GRU are designed to allow RNN works better in memory transfer for long range sequence, and to avoid vanishing or exploding gradients, because they tend to keep inputs and outputs from the cell in tractable value ranges, the update gate can learn to pass information through or not, leading to reasonable gradient values.

 #### LSTM (Long Short Term Memory)
 * LSTM introduces 3 new gates, to selectively include the previous memory and the current hidden state that's computed in the same manner as in vanilla RNNs